1924 - LOOKING BACKWARD - 1944

 Of the days of long ago,

-In the little town of Fenton
+little town of Fenton

 With friends t'was good to know.